-A big complaint brides have is when their wedding photographer didn’t get one decent photo of a loved one but got 1,000 angles of the bride’s shoes.
+A big complaint couples have is when their wedding photographer didn’t get one decent photo of a loved one but got 1,000 angles of the bride’s shoes.

 There’s a prioritizing of detail shots like that because wedding blogs (and bridal magazines) popularized showing details as that’s what brings in views for them as brides search the internet for ideas.
-So photographers hungry to get their photos seen spend a disproportional amount of time at weddings grabbing tons of detail shots to get material to submit to blogs – but that’s not the stuff wedding photos are really about.
+So photographers hungry to get their photos publicized spend a disproportional amount of time at weddings grabbing tons of detail shots to get material to submit to blogs – but that’s not what wedding photos are really about.

 Years later a bride doesn’t open her wedding album to fawn lovingly over the rhinestones on her shoes.

 Sure I photograph details – of course! – but I can’t see a bride’s grandparent, father, mother or other loved one as some necessary evil to reluctantly photograph in lieu of getting a zillion shoe shots.
-And yes, I’ve read posts by photographers on pro photography forums where they write how they’re not interested in photographing family moments, ignoring them to go after a detail instead.
+And yes, I’ve read posts by photographers on pro photography forums where they write with a tone of disdain how they’re not interested in photographing family moments, ignoring them to go after the table setup details instead.
 I can’t comprehend the mentality of those photographers who feel that way.
 They feel the wedding exists for their portfolio’s purposes, and not for the couple’s interests.

-I can’t say the same about photos of the shoes.
+I can’t say the same about the shoes.